shantoroy/shantoroy.github.io/_posts/2025-03-03-docker-is-gamechanger-write-dockerfile-how-to.md

 toc_icon: "heart"
 ---

-## Introduction

 Docker has transformed how applications are packaged, shipped, and run by introducing **containers**—lightweight, portable environments that encapsulate everything an application needs to run.

+It al

 But how does Docker compare to traditional Virtual Machines (VMs), and why should SREs and DevOps engineers prefer it?

 In this post, we'll discuss **why Docker is better than VMs**, and then we'll **write a Dockerfile from scratch** to containerize a simple application.